cwane/MoneyTransferSystem/README.md

-# MoneyTransferApplication
+# MoneyTransfSystem

-MoneyTransferApplication is a web-based system built with **.NET Core 8 MVC** and **SQL Server**.
+MoneyTransfSystem is a web-based system built with **.NET Core 8 MVC** and **SQL Server**.
 The application facilitates secure money transfers between banks from any location.
 It includes features such as user registration and login via ASP.NET Identity, customer and bank management, and a transaction process.

 ---